ArthurLoboLobo/projeto-estudos/README.md

 1. Open `http://localhost:5173` in your browser
 2. Click "Get Started" to create an account
-3. Create a study session
+3. Create a study session (automatically navigates to upload page)
-4. Upload a PDF document
+4. Upload PDF documents (slides, exams, notes)
-5. Chat with the AI about your document content
+5. Wait for AI text extraction to complete
+6. Click "Start Planning" to generate a personalized study plan
+7. Review and refine the study plan with AI assistance
+8. Click "Start Studying" to begin chatting with your AI tutor

 ---